 Abundance is literally a plentiful amount of something.
 An abundant mindset involves appreciating what you have now, while knowing that there are enough resources for all.
 Those with an abundant money mindset know as they spend money, they will in turn attract money back to themselves.
 This financial mindset is positive and will create more opportunities and cash flow for you.
 If you can’t quite visualize how a conscious abundant mindset attracts money, don’t fret!
 This concept was one of the hardest for me to understand and I still work on it daily.
 As a society, ideas, phrases, and images of scarcity rule like propaganda.
 We are shown to save fanatically for the future, and “what could happen” instead of enjoying the present moment and really living.
 To understand the fundamental thoughts of abundance, consider if you have enough money for food to eat and a place to live.
 If so, the basic amount of money needed to support yourself you already have.
 It is up to you to create the rest.

 If you only take away one thing from this post, know that the state of your money mindset is up to you.
 You can choose to focus on abundance, to attract and create more money for yourself.
 Or you can focus on scarcity and repel money and opportunities through fear.
 Think about this, most Americans watch around 20 hours of television a week.
 That is more than enough time to work a part-time job!
 If you are not content with your current financial situation, you can find the time to develop a skill and create the life you deserve.

 Are you ready to increase your income and embrace abundance?
-Our Money Mindset Transformation program can help you avoid the financial self-sabotage that stops most people from attaining the life they really want.
+Fly High Coaching can help you avoid the financial self-sabotage that stops most executives and professionals from attaining the life they really want.
 Invest in yourself and create your money plan.
-Contact us to get started, now!
+Contact us to get started with a FREE Vision of Success Session, now!

 Latest posts by Porschia Parker-Griffin (see all)